 Join the Programme

-Applications for HLA Scholars Programme 2024-25 Will Open Soon
+Applications for HLA Scholars Programme 2025-26 is now open!

 Applications that meet the high standards required for admission into the HLA are accepted on a first-come basis.